ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 What is new is not the pattern itself —
 but that **similar deletion behavior has recently expanded into the general editorial comment sections**, where such selective moderation had not been observed before.

 ---

+## **e) Continuity of the Pattern (2024–2026)**

+While the internal mechanisms of moderation are unknown, the visible evidence shows a clear continuity:
+the same pattern documented in 2024/2025 remains active in 2026.

+Across both periods:

+- the same small group of high‑volume users remains consistently visible
+- their comments appear above and below other contributions
+- their tone is typically provocative or dismissive rather than analytical
+- other comments — including balanced or substantive ones — are frequently absent

+This does not prove coordination.
+But the **functional effect** is the same:
+a small cluster of users dominates the visible comment space across multiple years, while broader participation is filtered out.

+---

+## **f) Selective Visibility: Only Two Users Survive Moderation (Examples 2026)**

+Examples from March 2026 show the same pattern:

+- *Ima Thailand* (formerly *lessimore*) posts multiple short, provocative remarks
+- *Cryptic* adds a sarcastic one-liner
+- **no other comments appear**, despite high likelihood of submissions

+Their comments:

+- are not analytical
+- do not challenge institutional structures
+- rely on provocation or sarcasm
+- are consistently left visible

+### **Interpretation**
+This creates the impression of coordinated activity, even without coordination.
+Functionally, the effect is identical:

+- they **occupy the conversational space**
+- they **redirect attention** away from substantive discussion
+- they **shape the visible discourse** through persistence
+- they **benefit from selective moderation**, which removes other voices

+This selective visibility reinforces the dominance of the same small cluster documented in the dataset.

+---